RajkumarSony/HacktoberFest2022/README.md

 ### What can You contribute ⚠️

 - There are language Specific folders in the repository choose any you're comfortable with if not, make one.
-- Inside the language folder there will be multiple topic folders like Data Structures, Algorithms, Problems and projects.
+- Inside the Projects folder, Upload the unique projects with proper project title.
-- Contribute any algorithm, data-structure implementation or your favourite problmes or projects.
+- Contribute your small or mini projects, that can be in different languages.
 - Make sure your follow the below steps.

 ---